puppetlabs/puppetdb/documentation/api/wire_format/catalog_format_v9.markdown

 String.
 A string used to match the catalog with the Puppet code which generated the catalog.
 This field may be `null`.

+#### `job_id`

+String.
+A string used to match the catalog with a Puppet job, intended for usage by the Puppet Enterprise Orchestration service.
+This field may be `null`.

 #### `producer_timestamp`